Shoobx/xmldiff/README.rst

   * These formats can show text differences in a semantically meaningful way.

+  * The default output format of the command line tool now does not require you to parse the output to apply it.
+An output format compatible with 0.6 / 1.x is also available.

-  * 2.0 is urrently significantly slower than ``xmldiff`` 1.x,
+  * 2.0 is urrently significantly slower than ``xmldiff`` 0.6/1.x,
-    but this may change in the future.
+    but this will change in the future.
     Currently we make no effort to make ``xmldiff`` 2.0 fast, we concentrate on making it correct and usable.